Skip to main content

 Keukenhof Gardens

 Keukenhof is open for just two months each spring, making the annual event one of the most popular in Europe.
 In addition to the flower fields, the park is a kid-friendly venue home to canals, restaurants, a picnic area, maze, playground, and windmill, providing plenty to see and do as you walk around.
-Consider booking a tour or ticket with skip-the-line access to ensure you get to experience the flowers in bloom, and plan to spend a half or full day exploring the park.
+Consider booking Keukenhof Gardens tours or purchase Keukenhof Gardens tickets with skip-the-line access to ensure your group gets to experience the flowers in bloom.
+Plan to spend a half or full day exploring the park.
 Combo tours are available if you'd like to check out additional locations in Holland such as Marken, Volendam fishing villages, or Zaanse Schans.

 • Keukenhof is only open from mid-March to mid-May.